How It Works

 How Justice Draft works

-A calm, guided process that helps you put your experience into words — at your own pace, in your own time.
+A calm, guided process that helps you put your experience into words.
+At your own pace, in your own time.

 The Process